simon-ament/Study/content/🏗️ Software-Architektur/04_idioms.md

 - hardly comprehensible code

 ## Style Guides
-- Ease reading and writing (object-oriented) code
+- ease reading and writing of (object-oriented) code
 - clear, easy to read, easy to understand $\Rightarrow$ more likely **correct** and **reliable**, easier to **adapt**, **maintain** and **evolve**
 - consistent coding style $\Rightarrow$ **pretty-printing** can be supported by automated tools (support and check the programmer)
 - *Best guidelines are those that people want to follow* (because they appreciate the benefit)